Interested in volunteering for HSC? Here's some basic information.

 The Humanist Service Corps provides a monthly living stipend to volunteers in addition to covering the cost of travel, insurance, and housing.
 Vaccines, prophylactics, and visa fees are generally not covered by the Humanist Service Corps, but reimbursement for these expenses is possible under special circumstances.

-Humanist Service Corps volunteers collaborate with local leaders in the design and implementation of yearlong clean water, housing, healthcare, poverty abatement, infrastructure-building, and community education projects that contribute to the short-term goal of improving the standard of living in the witch camps and the long-term goal of eliminating the dynamics which lead to death or forcible and violent exile of women from their communities.
+Humanist Service Corps volunteers collaborate with local leaders in the design and implementation of solutions they identify.
 The function of Humanist Service Corps volunteers in these programs is to liaise, facilitate, and train the local leaders who provide the direct program services to the communities.

 The pre-service and in-service learning includes extensive safety, language, cross-cultural, skill, and content training designed in collaboration with local partner organizations.